jhauberg/dledger/MANUAL.md

 The directive can exist anywhere in a journal, but it must be succeeded by whitespace and a valid journal path, and it must be on a single line.

-The included records will be ordered chronologically, no matter the location of the directive.
+The included records will be ordered chronologically, no matter the literal location of the directive.

 ## Transactions